Cerritos, California: 2020 census

+There were 16,374 housing units at an average density of 1,876.2 /mi2, of which 16,019 (97.8%) were occupied.
+Of these, 76.4% were owner-occupied, and 23.6% were occupied by renters.

-According to the United States Census Bureau, Cerritos had a median household income of $91,487, with 5.5% of the population living below the federal poverty line.
-Males had a median income of $50,103, versus $37,421 for females.
-The per-capita income for the city was $25,249.
-About 5.0% of the population and 4.0% of families were below the poverty line.
-Out of the total population, 5.4% of those under the age of 18 and 5.3% of those 65 and older were living below the poverty line.
+In 2023, the US Census Bureau estimated that the median household income was $133,953, and the per capita income was $54,839.
+About 5.0% of families and 5.9% of the population were below the poverty line.

+According to Mapping L.A., Korean (17.1%) and Chinese (11.2%) were the most common ancestries in 2000.
+Korea (26.5%) and the Philippines (16.7%) were the most common foreign places of birth.

 Economy

 The two major sources of revenue for Cerritos are a retail sales tax and interest income from its general fund.

 Employment within Cerritos is primarily in two districts, Los Cerritos Shopping Center and Cerritos Industrial Park.
 Businesses found in Cerritos Industrial Park provide jobs in light manufacturing and assembly of electronic and automotive parts, among other things.
 United Parcel Service, the city's largest employer with a staff of 6,000, is in the park.
 In 2010, Los Cerritos Center provided for 4,450 full and part-time positions, and the Cerritos Auto Square employs 2,160 people.
 Retail and industrial trades are responsible for Cerritos' $2 billion taxable retail sales and $7.2 billion assessed property valuation.

 According to the California State Board of Equalization, Cerritos residents are the second-highest retail spenders in California (second to Beverly Hills), averaging $36,544 per resident.
 Applied Development Economics, in a presentation for the Cerritos Economic Commission on February 14, 2006, stated total annual household spending on retail is about $365 million a year with new car dealerships, grocery stores, department stores, service stations and eating places having the strongest demands.

 A business survey conducted by Applied Development Economics in February 2006 revealed the total consumer breakdown in Cerritos is: 25% from residents from other parts of Southern California, about 21.9% from Cerritos residents, 18% from commuters, 16% from neighboring communities, 13% from business to business/employee transactions, 10% from residents of Orange County, 5% from households from outside of Southern California, mainly to purchase vehicles from the Auto Square.